Euramsia/personal-website/content/project/local-global/index.md

 slides: ''
 ---
 Local-global perception bias is a psychological paradigm that concerns the perception of local and global visual information.
+As the major internship project for my master I am examining the relations between different tasks used and probe deeper into the concept to understand how valid it is in the current form.

-I preregistered the project on the Open Science Framework.
-All code, all data and all other resources to understand and replicate my research are available there.
+I preregistered [the project](https://osf.io/n8sge/) on the Open Science Framework.
+All code, all data and all other resources to understand and replicate my research will be available there, once I finished the project.